kameshkotwani/kameshkotwani.github.io/_posts/2025-03-08-langchain-introduction.md

 ![High Level Design]({{ site.url }}{{ site.baseurl }}/assets/images/langchain-images/langchain2.png)
 Let's suppose as a user you ask a question from your system "What are the assumptions for Linear Regression", now based on the data you have provided in this current situation, we have a corpus of PDFs, stored in some database, and this design will take that query and perform a "semantic search" based on the database and will return the relevant pages (in this case the pages containing the information regarding the question we asked) and then create a `"system query"` and this will be transferred to the BRAIN (which is not yet disclosed as how it works and what it is, we discuss this later).
 Here our BRAIN is crafted in such a way that it has the capability of Natural Language Understanding such that it understands our query.
 Secondly, it should have "context-aware" text generation ability to create the answer.
 Finally, our BRAIN gives out the answer to the original question the user asked or in this case, we asked.

 This design further raises questions, what is **semantic search**?
 And more importantly, why are we using it when we can directly feed the whole document to the BRAIN and get the answer anyway?
-So lets suppose the document we have is of thousand pages and we have a doubt in some topic "Linear Regression" which is present in page 462.
+So let's suppose the document we have is of thousand pages and we have a doubt in some topic "Linear Regression" which is present in page 462.
 Now, there are two ways we can approach this

 - **Approach 1:** Go to our mentor hand over the book and ask that we doubt this topic.